PubliusVergilius/twapi/README.md

 Twapi is a Twitter like API.
 With Twapi, our primary responsibility is to allow people to post new messages and view messages posted by other people.
-After that, we’ll
-look at two additional actions this API might need: listing lots of messages and export- ing all messages to a different storage system.
+After that, we’ll look at two additional actions this API might need: listing lots of messages and exporting all messages to a different storage system.
 It is a RESTfull API.
-Uses spring boot, spring modulith, TDD, Hateos, MongoDB
+Uses spring boot, spring modulith, TDD, Hateoas, Postgres.

 ✅ Domain Overview
 Core Features: